About Foal Insurance

 Optional personal accident cover protects you (and anyone you permit to take charge of your foal) in the event of accidental bodily injury, dental costs, and death, solely while riding or handling your horse.
 Speak to one of our specialists about adding this optional extra to your horse insurance policy.

-and make sure you have all your information at hand, including your policy number.
+• Find your insurance documents and make sure you have all your information at hand, including your policy number.

-on 01536 486 060 and explain exactly what happened.
+• Call the claims team on 01536 486060 and explain exactly what happened.

-to help us understand what happened as quickly as we can.
+• Provide photos if requested to help us understand what happened as quickly as we can.

-Foal Insurance FAQs
+Foal insurance FAQs

 Any foal is a costly investment.
 Unfortunately, unexpected events such as sickness, theft, injury, and accidents can prove costly.
 If your foal is involved in an accident, you could suffer serious injury or find yourself liable for compensation or legal bills as a result.
 If things do go wrong, choosing the right foal insurance can cover you against unexpected costs.